jedireza/mongo-models/README.md

 You should check it out.

 We wanted something in between the MongoDB driver and Mongoose.
-A light weight absctraction where we can interact with collections via JavaScript classes and get document results as instances of those classes.
+A light weight abstraction where we can interact with collections via JavaScript classes and get document results as instances of those classes.

 We're also big fans of the object schema validation library